 She was a vocal coach at the Swiss TV show "Showtime" and juror of the international finals of the "Eurovision Song Contest".

 In 2016 and 2017 she sang the US National Anthem for the Padres in San Diego at Petco Park Baseball Stadium, this was broadcast live on TV.
+In 2019 she had a tour in Costa Rica, Panama and El Salvador.

 Iris Moné was born in the multicultural city Triest (Italy), in a region where a Slovenian speaking community has resided for centuries.
 She learned to read musical notes before letters and words.
 While in kindergarten, she started singing in the kids choir and playing piano.